fasteddy516/EDMC-Telemetry/README.md

 * **Publish EDMC State Tracking**: Use the checkbox to enable/disable publishing of EDMC's internal `state` to `Telemetry/Location/State`.  **Note that this generates an almost continuous stream of very large MQTT messages which may bog down your MQTT setup - enabling this option is generally unnecessary and not recommended.**  _(default=unchecked)_

+## Telemetry Status Topics

+Two topics are provided by EDMC-Telemetry to help determine the current state of the telemetry plugin as well as the Elite Dangerous game state.

+* **Telemetry/FeedActive**: `True` when the MQTT connection to the broker is active, `False` otherwise.
+This topic is published with the `retain` flag set to True, and is also specified as the _Last Will and Testament_ for the MQTT client, so it should always be available on the broker and reflect the state of the connection.

+* **Telemetry/GameRunning**: `True` when EDMC believes Elite Dangerous is running, `False` otherwise.

 ## Custom MQTT Topics

 All of EDMC-Telemetry's configuration settings are stored in the `settings.json` file located in the same folder as the plugin.
 (This file gets generated with default settings the first time you run EDMC after installing the plugin.)
 If you want to customize the MQTT topics that EDMC-Telemetry publishes to, you can do so by editing this file.